DIAMOND Light Source, Harwell Science & Innovation Campus

 ISIS, Rutherford Appleton Laboratory

 The world’s leading pulsed neutron and muon source, in operation since 1985.
 It is currently expanding through the construction of a second target station that should lead to new developments in areas including biomolecular sciences.

 Access to ISIS is available free at the point of delivery to UK scientists.
 Details of application procedures and reimbursement policy can be found on the ISIS website.

 The ILL is an international research centre based at Grenoble which has one of the most intense neutron sources in the world.
 The UK is a partner in ILL.

 Provides access to large scale laser systems for UK and EU researchers.
 The facility has a number of high-powered laser installations and also operates a Lasers for Science (LSF) user facility.
 LSF has a number of laser systems available to users, including:

 - Ultrafast spectroscopy

 - Steady-state and nanosecond ultraviolet Raman facility (SNURF)

 - Functional Biosystems Imaging (FBI) group

-Access to CLF is provided through the Facilities Access Panel, run by the Science and Technology Facilities Council, details of which can be found on the CLF website.
+Access to CLF is provided through the Facilities Access Panel, run by the Science and Technology Facilities Council.

 HECToR/ARCHER, EPCC The University of Edinburgh